digitranslab/fwego/docs/development/debugging.md

 # Debugging Tools

-Baserow development dependencies include some useful tools for debugging that you can use.
+Fwego development dependencies include some useful tools for debugging that you can use.

 ## snoop